PublicSoftTools

 Keep clips under 6 seconds

-GIF files grow linearly with duration — there is no inter-frame compression the way video codecs use it.
+GIF files grow linearly with duration.
 A 10-second GIF at 480 px is roughly twice the size of a 5-second GIF at the same settings.
-Most audiences stop watching after a few seconds anyway, so shorter loops tend to perform better as well.
+Most audiences stop watching after a few seconds, so shorter loops perform better for engagement.

 Match frame rate to the motion in the clip